ankush109/Pratilip-assignment/readme.md

 3. Please note some routes are protected so Kindly login it gives accesstoken put the access token as Bearer Token else the requst will fail ( for some routes )

+STEP 1.
+REGISTER A NEW USEER
+STEP 2.
+LOGIN AND GET THE ACCESS TOKEN
+STEP 3.
+MAKE A FEW  PRODUCTS
+STEP 4.
+PLACING AND ORDER : - ( 2 things are required here )
+        i. userId ( get it from the register reponse or get all users route )

+        ii. product_id and the quantity

+     please check the postman collection overall the flow will be like this I have provided everything in the postman collection itself

 # DETAILS ABOUT EACH MICRO-SERVICES :